greg-hutchinson/refactoring/PITCHME.md

     - After each refactor ***commit*** to show your thought process.
     - Make sure the tests still run
     - Push when you are done, I will provide feedback
+    - Now create Test cases for Bishop and implement the required methods
-    - Now implement the moveTo methods in Bishop and see if you need to refactor further
+    - Now create Test cases for Knight and implement the required methods
-    - Now implement the moveTo methods in Knight and see if you need to refactor further
+    - After you are done, see if you need to refactor again
 - You can do as much or as little as you want.
 Since ...
 @snapend
 ---